elestio-examples/dashy/README.md

                 hash: hashed_password
                 type: admin

+## Generate hashed password

+Open a new terminal then do this command:

+./scripts/generate-hash.sh

 ## Adding Widgets

 To add new widgets, include them in your `my-config.yml` file.
-For example, to add a clock widget, use the following format:
+For example, to add a clock widget, use the following format under sections:

-    appConfig:
-        widgets:
         - name: Aria Info
             widgets:
             - type: clock
                 options:
                 timeZone: Europe/London
                 format: en-GB
                 hideDate: false

 ## Documentation